satria-mitra/Plant-Monitor/README.md

 Image: Schematics on paper, red dotted line shows original project, blue dotted line shows additional OLED Display

-## Uploading the data to CE MQTT Server
+# Uploading the data to Internet

 - I  use MQTT protocols to send the data to the CE server.
 The data (Temperature, humidity, and soil mosture) was sent to the topic `student/CASA0014/plant/ucfnmut/`.